smiller807/CSC120-A4/README.md

  - to implement `CarRequirements.java`.
  - an `ArrayList` where it will store the `Passenger`s currently onboard, and an `int` for the `Car`'s maximum capacity (since `ArrayList`s will expand as we add objects, we'll need to manually limit their size)
- - a constructor, which takes in an initial value for the `Car`'s maximum capacity and initializes an appropriately-sized `ArrayList`
+ - a constructor, which takes in an initial value for the `Car`'s maximum capacity and initializes an appropriately-sized `ArrayList` (please do not add additional parameters to your constructor)
  - accessor-like methods `public int getCapacity()` and `public int seatsRemaining()` that return the maximum capacity and remaining seats, respectively
  - `addPassenger(Passenger p)` and `removePassenger(Passenger p)` methods to add or remove a `Passenger` from the `Car` and return `True` if the operation was successful, and `False` otherwise. (_Hint: don't forget to check that there are seats available if someone wants to board, and to confirm that the `Passenger` is actually onboard before trying to remove them!
 If you encounter a problem, you should `return False`._)
  - and a final method `printManifest()` that prints out a list of all `Passenger`s aboard the car (or "This car is EMPTY." if there is no one on board).